On the stabilization of a hyperbolic Stokes system under geometric control condition: Introduction and Main Results

-\begin{theorem} Suppose $\Omega\subset \mathbb{R}^d$ is a bounded open set with no infinite order of contact and $a\in C(\ov{\Omega})$ is a non-negative function whose support satisfies the geometric control condition.
-Then, there exist positive constants $C_0$ and $\alpha$ such that for any $(u_0,v_0)\in V\times H$, the corresponding solution $u(t)$ to \eqref{WStokesmain} has the exponential decay:
+The first main result in this article is as follows: \begin{theorem} Suppose that $\Omega\subset \mathbb{R}^d$ is a bounded open set with no infinite order of contact and $a\in C(\ov{\Omega})$ is a non-negative function whose support satisfies the geometric control condition.
+Then, there exist positive constants $C_0$ and $\alpha$ such that for any $(u_0,v_0)\in V\times H$, the energy of the corresponding solution $u(t)$ to \eqref{WStokesmain} decays exponentially: